 The term “place of worship” is not defined in the Regulations.
 For the purposes of this guidance, the term includes a confined or enclosed space, within buildings or outdoors, which is used for religious or belief ceremonies, collective prayer and worship or similar gatherings, such as a church, gurdwara, mosque, temple, synagogue, prayer rooms, meeting houses, vestries and halls where worship may be carried out.
 This can include buildings or rooms which are not exclusively used as a place of worship.
 For example, community centres, halls or venues hired by a religious or belief body for the purpose.

 In this guidance, the term a “religious or belief body” refers to an organised group of people who regularly meet for religious worship or to uphold and promote philosophical beliefs and meet regularly for the purpose.

-For the purposes of this guidance, the term “worshippers” is used to describe individuals, households or extended households who engage in a permitted activity.
+For the purposes of this guidance, the term “worshippers” is used to describe individuals or members of individual households who engage in a permitted activity.
 The same definition also applies to participants who engage as part of their non-religious belief structure.

-Religious and belief ceremonies include funerals, the solemnisation of marriages, the formation of civil partnerships, baptisms (see further advice below) and other ceremonies that celebrate rites of passage.
+Worship includes gatherings for religious and belief ceremonies including funerals, the solemnisation of marriages, and the formation of civil partnerships, baptisms (see further advice below) and other ceremonies that celebrate rites of passage.
 These may be part of a communal services or an event in their own right.